tbwrigh/PennAppsXXV/README.md

 4. **Share Meetings**

    Share the meeting link or send invitations directly to your friends to join the scheduled meeting.

+5. **Respond to Meeting**

+    Set your availability and see other people's availability, so you can find the right time in the deisgnated window.

 ---